 Portland, Oregon to Richland, Washington – Saturday, 227 miles, 3 hours

-Our first destination on our road trip was going to be Yellowstone but to drive there in one trip would have involved between 762 and 829 miles, and a minimum of 12 to 13 hours driving, without stops, depending on the route we decided to take.
+Our first destination on our road trip from Portland to Yellowstone was going to be the National Park itself, but the distance from Portland to Yellowstone would have involved between 762 and 829 miles, and a minimum of 12 to 13 hours driving, without stops, depending on the route we decided to take.
 You can either go over the top of the Nez Perce Clearwater National Forest or around the bottom of the Sawtooth National Forest.
 We had a look on Google Maps and saw nice roads around the Nez Perce route, so opted for that.

 But with our son in tow, we decided to break up the driving by stopping at a town called Richland, in Washington state, for an overnight stay before driving the rest of the way to Island Park close to Yellowstone.
 So, after picking up our Hertz car for the two-weeks, hubby drove us to Richland via I-84 and the very beautiful Columbia Gorge Creek.